 Agriculture plays an important role in the Indian Economy.
-It is the principal source of livelihood for majority of the population in the country, provides bulk of wage goods required by non-agriculture sectors and most of the raw materials for the industries sector.
+It is the principal source of livelihood for majority of the population in the country, provides bulk of wage goods required by non-agriculture sectors and most of the raw materials for the industrial sector.
 Due to the dominant position of Agriculture in the Indian economy, collection and maintenance of Agricultural statistics assumes special importance, particularly, in respect of statistics relating to the agricultural holdings.

 India is one of the few countries in the world which has developed a sound system of land records including village maps which date back to very early times.
 The objective of these village maps and registers was to generate basic data for land revenue assessment.
 These documents have now become basic source of information for agricultural planning and development as these contain information on land utilization, crop and irrigation etc.